• Skip to main content

 Instructions

-• Melt butter in a medium skillet over medium heat.
-Add garlic and saute until soft and fragrant, approximately 3 minutes.
+• Melt the butter in a medium skillet over medium heat.
+Add the garlic and cook for 2-3 minutes, stirring often, until fragrant.

 Nutrition